Britney Spears tells judge: 'I want my life back' - WTMJ

 She said all she had done was disagree with one part of the show’s choreography.

-“I’m not here to be anyone’s slave,” she said.
+“I’m not here to be anyone’s slave,” Spears said.
 “I can say no to a dance move.”

 “Not only did my family not do a goddamn thing, my dad was all for it,” Spears said.